estonshi/detwin/README.md

 **detwin** is a third-party patch for **CrystFEL software**, which helps solve twinning problems in SFX crystal indexing.

-[Reference paper](http://journals.iucr.org/m/issues/2014/06/00/it5003/index.html) ( Liu, H., & Spence, J. C. (2014).
+[Method paper](http://journals.iucr.org/m/issues/2014/06/00/it5003/index.html) ( Liu, H., & Spence, J. C. (2014).
 The indexing ambiguity in serial femtosecond crystallography (SFX) resolved using an expectation maximization algorithm.
 IUCrJ, 1(6), 393-401. )

+[Software paper](https://www.mdpi.com/2073-4352/10/7/588)(Shi, Y. , & Liu, H. .
+(2020).
+Em-detwin: a program for resolving indexing ambiguity in serial crystallography using the expectation-maximization algorithm.
+Crystals, 10(7), 588.)

 ### - How to install it ?